 Find Legal Services

-- Representatives accredited by the Department of Justice (DOJ)’s Office of Legal Access Programs (OLAP) and working for an organization on the DOJ’s List of Recognized Organizations and Accredited Representatives.
+- A representative accredited by the Department of Justice’s (DOJ) Office of Legal Access Programs and working for an organization on the DOJ’s List of Recognized Organizations and Accredited Representatives.

-- Give you advice about which documents to submit;
+- Give you advice about the correct documents and evidence to submit;

 - Communicate with USCIS about your case.

 This list is not exhaustive.
 For additional information, please visit the DOJ’s website for a list of Recognized Organizations and Accredited Representatives.

 To help you find an authorized legal representative, the American Bar Association provides information about finding an attorney in your state.
 The DOJ also provides a list of attorneys who provide immigration services either for free or for little cost.
 DOJ also provides a list of accredited representatives and recognized organizations.
 Your authorized legal representative must file Form G-28, Notice of Entry of Appearance as Attorney or Accredited Representative, with the related application, petition, or appeal that you file.
 USCIS will send information about your case to you and your authorized legal representative if you have one.

 - Make sure that the attorney is eligible to practice in – and is a member in good standing of the bar of the highest court of – any U.S. state, possession, territory or commonwealth, or the District of Columbia.

 - Make sure that the attorney is not under any court order restricting their practice of law.

 - Ask to see the attorney’s current licensing document, and verify through the state agency responsible for regulating attorneys that they are eligible to practice.